-The group of 30 Pakistani men concerned in this incident had been travelling for three days, having left from Bosnia and Herzegovina to seek international protection in a safe country.
+The group of 30 Pakistani men concerned in this incident had been travelling for three days, having left from Bosnia-Herzegovina to seek international protection in a safe country.
 The respondent suggests that while crossing through a small village, composed of three to four houses, a local woman had seen the group and called the police.
 The respondent asserts this occurred at approximately 04:00.

-The group walked on a little further, at which point three policemen wearing pale blue shirts and dark blue trousers came out of trees.
+The group walked on a little further, at which point three policemen described as wearing pale blue shirts and dark blue trousers reportedly came out of the trees.
 The respondent suggests that a number of other officers could be seen in the woods, attempting to look for other people in transit.